khadidjaM/DC-DPM/README.md

 # DC-DPM

-This is a Distributed Clustering with Spark based on Dirichlet Process Mixture.
+This is a Distributed Clustering with Spark based on Dirichlet Process Mixture, this approach is described in the following paper:

+Khadidja Meguelati, Benedicte Fontez, Nadine Hilgert, and Florent Masseglia.2019.
+Dirichlet Process Mixture Models made Scalable and Effective by meansof Massive Distribution.
+InProceedings of ACM SAC Conference (SAC’19).

+Please kindly cite our paper if the code helps you.
+Thank you.

 ## Requirements
 DC-DPM works with [Apache Spark](http://spark.apache.org).
 In order to run it you must download and install [Spark Release 2.0.0](https://spark.apache.org/releases/spark-release-2-0-0.html).